dmx-systems/dmx-plugin-template/README.md

-# DeepaMehta 5 Plugin Template
+# DMX 5 Plugin Template

-This project is aimed at [DeepaMehta 5](https://github.com/jri/deepamehta) plugin developers.
+This project is aimed at [DMX 5](https://git.dmx.systems/dmx-platform/dmx-platform) plugin developers.

-A plugin for the DeepaMehta platform can contain both, a server-side part, and/or a client-side part.
-The client-side part can either extend the standard DeepaMehta webclient, or can be a proprietary web front-end (possibly exposing its own extension mechanism).
+A plugin for the DMX platform can contain both, a server-side part, and/or a client-side part.
+The client-side part can either extend the standard DMX Webclient, or can be a proprietary web front-end (possibly exposing its own extension mechanism).

-This template project assumes you want develop a DeepaMehta 5 plugin that extends the standard DeepaMehta webclient.
-It is *not* suited for developing a proprietary DeepaMehta 5 web front-end.
+This template project assumes you want develop a DMX 5 plugin that extends the standard DMX Webclient.
+It is *not* suited for developing a proprietary DMX 5 web front-end.
 You can also use this template to add a server-side part to the plugin later on, however this is not yet demonstrated.

-### Build DeepaMehta 5 from source
+### Build DMX 5 from source

-The template project assumes you have built DeepaMehta 5 from source.
+The template project assumes you have built DMX 5 from source.

 These tools are needed: